run-llama/llama_index/docs/use_cases/q_and_a/rag_cli.md

    $ llamaindex-cli rag --question "What is LlamaIndex?"
    LlamaIndex is a data framework that helps in ingesting, structuring, and accessing private or domain-specific data for LLM-based applications.
 It provides tools such as data connectors to ingest data from various sources, data indexes to structure the data, and engines for natural language access to the data.
 LlamaIndex follows a Retrieval-Augmented Generation (RAG) approach, where it retrieves information from data sources, adds it to the question as context, and then asks the LLM to generate an answer based on the enriched prompt.
 This approach overcomes the limitations of fine-tuning LLMs and provides a more cost-effective, up-to-date, and trustworthy solution for data augmentation.
 LlamaIndex is designed for both beginner and advanced users, with a high-level API for easy usage and lower-level APIs for customization and extension.
    ```
 1. **Open a Chat REPL**: You can even open a chat interface within your terminal!
-Just run `llamaindex-cli rag --chat` and start asking questions about the files you've ingested.
+Just run `$ llamaindex-cli rag --chat` and start asking questions about the files you've ingested.

 ### Supported File Types